Loading Events

 Scott Bache

-Scott Bache is Lead Product Manager at Housemark, one of the UK housing sector’s leading data and insight companies.
+Scott joined Housemark, one of the UK housing sector’s leading data and insight companies in 2024.
 He leads the development of digital products that help landlords harness the power of their data to improve services and performance.
 With a background spanning proptech and social housing, he brings a practical, product-led perspective on what it takes to deliver real value with emerging technology.

 John Wickenden